Skip to main content

 The groundwater standards for 1,1,2-trichloroethane were adopted in Cycle 1 (1985) and updated in Cycle 6 (1995).

-1,1,2-Trichloroethane is used as a solvent and is sometimes present as an impurity in other chemicals.
-It can be formed when another chemical breaks down in the environment.
-Animal studies have shown that long-term exposure to high levels of 1,1,2-Trichloroethane can affect the stomach, blood, liver, kidneys, and nervous system.
+1,1,2-Trichloroethane is used as a solvent and can be formed when other chemicals break down in the environment.
+Studies have shown that exposure to high levels of 1,1,2-trichloroethane can affect the stomach, blood, liver, kidneys, and nervous system.

 Trichloroethylene

-Trichloroethylene (TCE) is a man-made chemical that is used as a metal degreaser and can be found in paint, spot removers, carpet-cleaning fluids, metal cleaners, and varnishes.
-Animal studies have shown that exposure to large amounts of TCE over long periods of time can affect the kidneys, liver, lung, and immune system.
-TCE may cause certain heart defects in unborn babies.
+Trichloroethylene (TCE) is a solvent with many applications including dry cleaning and metal degreasing.
+Studies have shown that exposure to high levels of TCE can affect the kidneys, liver, lung, and immune system and may cause certain heart defects in unborn babies.

 The groundwater standards for 2,4,5-trichlorophenoxyporpionic acid were adopted in Cycle 1 (1985) and updated in Cycle 5 (1994).

-2,4,5-Trichlorophenoxyporpionic acid (2,4,5-TP or Silvex) is a pesticide that used to be used on farms, lawns, pastures, ditches, riverbanks and in lakes and ponds.
-Most uses of 2,4,5-TP were prohibited in 1984 due to concerns about contamination with dioxin.
-Animal studies have shown that large amounts of 2,4,5-TP can affect the liver and cause birth defects.
+2,4,5-Trichlorophenoxyporpionic acid (2,4,5-TP or Silvex) is a pesticide that was used until 1984 due to concerns about contamination with dioxin.
+Studies have shown that exposure to high levels of 2,4,5-TP can affect the liver and cause birth defects.

 1,2,3-Trichloropropane

-1,2,3-Trichloropropane is a man-made chemical used to make other chemicals, industrial solvents, paint and varnish remover, and in cleaning and degreasing agents.
-Animal studies have shown that exposure to high levels of 1,2,3-trichloropropane over long periods of time can cause liver and kidney damage, blood disorders, and stomach irritation.
+1,2,3-Trichloropropane is used to make a range of other chemicals.
+Studies have shown that exposure to high levels of 1,2,3-trichloropropane can cause liver and kidney damage, blood disorders, and stomach irritation.

 Trifluralin